 Pros of Remote Work

-- Flexibility to set your own hours.
+- With more flexible schedules, you may have the opportunity to set your own hours.

 - Remote freelancers can choose their own clients and the projects they want to work on.